Econundrums/NFL-Arrests-Database/README.md

 # Data Collection and Cleaning

-The first thing we need to do is collect and clean the data, which will be accomplished by building a webscraper.
-For this task we'll need to use the package 'rvest' for some useful html reading and cleaning functions, as well as tool called [Selector Gadget](https://selectorgadget.com/) that will help identify specific css input needed to let our webscraper know what information on the webpage we want scraped.
-(Hat tip to [Andrew Cantino](https://vimeo.com/tectonic) for this lovely gem.)
+The first thing we need to do is collect and clean the data, which I will do by building a webscraper to go on the [USA TODAY](https://www.usatoday.com/sports/nfl/arrests/) website scrap the database.

+*A very sincere hat tip to [Andrew Cantino](https://vimeo.com/tectonic) for creating the [Selector Gadget](https://selectorgadget.com/) tool that helped me parse through html code.

 ```R
 install.packages('rvest')